gordonTang2049/powerbi_exam/note.md

     3. Show the factors that influence sentiment scores -> Key influencers

-    Key influencers -> show the factors that drive a metric you're interested in. scatter chart -> visually identify outliers
+    Key influencers -> show the factors that drive a metric you're interested in.

+    scatter chart -> visually identify outliers
+        -How category sales have **changed** over time with an animation.
+        -You decide that a chart with an animation to **show changes across months** would help visualize the data.
+            Category over time
+            Scatter chart & add month to the play axis well

     Treemap chart ->  displays hierarchical data as a set of nested rectangles.
     Funnel chart -> helps you visualize a linear process that has sequential connected stages.
     Card -> visual shows a single number such as a total. waterfall chart -> is used to understand how an initial value is affected by a series of positive and negative changes. ribbon charts -> discover which data category has the highest rank /rank change

+    KPI Chart ->
+            (Question)
+            KPI wells: Indicator, Trend Axis and Target Goals?
+                    -> total units this year
+                    -> the historic values at a **monthly level** -> comparison use **total** units last year (Awnser)
+                Indicator -> Sales Units This Year
+                Trend Axis -> Fiscal Month
+                Target Goals -> Sales Units Last Year

 ###### mobile visualize